oliver-oloughlin/kvdex/README.md

     // Use the custom json-serializer, compatible with Deno Deploy
     serialize: "json",

-    // Use the faster Deno Core serializer, unstable and not compatible with Deno Deploy
+    // Use the faster built-in V8 serializer
-    serialize: "core",
+    serialize: "v8",

     // Set custom serialize, deserialize, compress and decompress functions
     serialize: {